kmcooper/nova_x_off/README.md

 from statannot import add_stat_annotation
 ```

-### Analyze Ingredients by NOVA x Group, Figure 1a and 1b Generation
+### Analyze Ingredients by NOVA x Group
+The code below generates Figure 1a, 1b, and Figure 2 from the manuscript.
 Define what submeasure to grab from the `readability` library and define it as `submeasure`, then grab the score for that submeasure for all ingredients lists in all products in the dataset:
 ```
 submeasure="syll_per_word"